Ben Hamer: Huddersfield Town

 On 1 June 2018, Huddersfield Town announced the signing of Hamer on a free transfer once his contract ended on 1 July.
 Huddersfield fans were not impressed when Hamer was named number 1 for the 2020–21 season but his performances have won over the fans.

 Derby County (loan)

 On 8 August 2019, Hamer joined Derby County on loan for the 2019–20 season as back up for Kelle Roos.
 He made his debut and kept a clean sheet in a 1–0 win at Scunthorpe United in the EFL Cup first round.
 On 30 November 2019, Hamer made his league debut and thereafter became first choice keeper.

 Swansea City

 On 15 January 2021, Hamer completed a permanent move to Swansea City, for an undisclosed fee.
 He signed an 18-month contract.

 Watford

 On 19 July 2022, Hamer joined Watford on a free transfer, signing a two-year contract.
+He made his league debut for Watford in their 2-2 draw away to Coventry City on 10 April 2023, coming in for the suspended Daniel Bachmann.

+On 23 May 2024, it was confirmed that Hamer would leave Watford following the expiry of his contract.

+Sheffield Wednesday

+On 14 June 2024, Sheffield Wednesday confirmed Hamer would be joining them after the expiration of his Watford contract.
+He was released from his contract following the end of the season having never played a game.

+Queens Park Rangers

+On 19 September 2025, Hamer joined Queens Park Rangers on a short-term contract.